otaviomguerra/blog/_pages/about.md

 ---

 <!-- Your title -->
-## Hi 👋, I'm Otávio Guerra, a Data Scientist 📊 from Brazil 🇧🇷.
+## Hi 👋, I'm Otávio Guerra, a Data Scientist 📊 from Brazil.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/